 6. Before planning your legal strategy (and before executing it), will you ask me if I’m on board with it?

 Whether or not you want to be informed on your lawyer's strategy is up to you.

 But be sure that you and your lawyer are on the same page before you hire them to represent you.

-7. Do you have experience negotiating financial support or settlements in cases similar to mine?
+7. Do you have experience negotiating financial support or divorce settlements in cases similar to mine?

-If a lawyer specializes in divorce, they should by nature have experience working through the basics of a parenting plan, child support, alimony and division of marital property.
+If a lawyer specializes in divorce, they should by nature have experience working through the basics of a:

 But if you have a more complex divorce case (involving a business, high assets, a child with special needs, military divorce, etc.) you want to make sure your family and divorce lawyer has plenty of experience handling those specific complexities.

 The collaborative process is a hybrid between traditional divorce litigation and mediation.